tyoeer/Chaoshead/docs/object.md

 ```Lua
 object.world
 ```
-The __Level__ this object belongs to.
+The __World__ this object belongs to.
 Nil if it's not bound to a level.
 DO NOT edit this directly.

 ```Lua
 object.layer